 Is a ‘stretch and sweep’ a useful low-tech intervention which might prevent the need for induction of labour, or an unnecessary interference in pregnancy?
 A “marvellously effective way of preventing the need for medical induction of labour for post-dates … [or] ineffective at best, and, at worst, an invasion of a woman’s bodies at what is generally considered to be an intensely vulnerable time”?

-So began the first article I wrote on this topic; Unpacking Sweeping Policies (Wickham 2006: 30), which was originally published in The Practising Midwife in 2006.
-Interestingly, the Cochrane review on this topic (Boulvain et al 2005) hasn’t been updated since I wrote that piece, so much of what I wrote in the article is still (at the time of posting) current.
+So began the first article I wrote on this topic; Unpacking Sweeping Policies (Wickham 2006: 30).
+Interestingly, much of what I wrote in the article is still (at the time of posting) current.
 The prevalence of this intervention, however, would seem to have increased, at least according to many of the midwives who come to my talks and workshops.
 In addition, the point at which this is offered to women has moved forward.
 I know of some (employed) midwives who are expected to start discussing this from 37 weeks of pregnancy, and midwifery students have recently told me that the focus is more on teaching them how to carry out a stretch and sweep than on encouraging them to open a dialogue about whether this is right for the individual woman.
 (If the ‘how’ is your interest/focus, or you’d like to know more about what this actually entails, you can find a useful article on how to perform a stretch and sweep here).

 The crazy thing about the stretch and sweep as an intervention is that, although it has side effects and doesn’t always work, which means not every woman who has one will benefit from it, some people (quite understandably) feel it justified because, overall, it can reduce the induction rate.